LassoSoft/LassoGuide/lasso_guide_source/server/instance-administration.rst

 this interface you can also specify the site's logging settings.

 .. note::
-   Configuring error logging in Lasso Server Admin is not the same thing as configuring page-level error handling, such as for syntax errors and security errors.
+   Configuring error logging in Lasso Server Admin is not the same as configuring page-level error handling, such as for syntax errors and security errors.
 Page-level error handling is described in the :ref:`error-handling` chapter.